Police concern for Smethwick girl, 6, missing from home

 She was also carrying a star-shaped bag.

-Police have released two photographs of the six-year-old and a picture of the bag she was carrying.
+Police have released two photographs of the six-year-old, who they say is tall for her age, and a picture of the bag she was carrying.

+Officers said CCTV footage showed Aaich at the Akash supermarket in Messenger Road, near her home, at about 16:00 GMT.

+In a tweet the force urged people to check their gardens and any outbuildings for signs of the girl, adding: "We really need your help."

-No further details have been released.
+No further details about the circumstances of her disappearance have been released.

 Officers urged anyone who saw Aaich or had any information about her disappearance to call 999.